ibrod83/nodejs-web-scraper/readme.md

 Nodejs-web-scraper is a simple, yet powerful tool for Node programmers who want to quickly setup a complex scraping job of server-side rendered web sites.
-It supports features like automatic retries of failed requests, concurrency limitation, request delay, etc.
+It supports features like automatic retries of failed requests, concurrency limitation, pagination, request delay, etc.

 # Readme file is still being written...